johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

    link this editor in a comment right next to the regular expression.

+# Troubleshooting

+1. Problem: The editor does not work in realtime because clicking a node stops the editor for a significant amount of time.

+   Try: Reduce the length of the example text.
+   A shorter text will need less time to highlight all matches when a node is selected.

+   Alternatively, lower the "Example Match Limit" while editing the example text.
+   This will prevent the editor from highlighting more than X matches.

 # Finally

 Thanks for reading!
 I hope you will find this editor useful